Hepatitis B Virus: Structure, Replication, and Pathogenesis Explained

 - Nucleocapsids surround the DNA.
 Proteins like HBV core protein (HBcAg) attached to the genome are also enclosed by nucleocapsid, whereas the virus’s envelope consists of HBsAg and HBeAg.

-- HBsAg: This antigen consists of three glycoproteins, namely S, L, and M. The same gene encodes these glycoproteins.
+HBsAg consists of three glycoproteins, S, L, and M, all encoded by the same gene.
 The S glycoprotein is the major component of HBsAg, which self-associates into 22-nm spherical particles released from the cells.
-The filamentous particles of HBsAg in the serum contains a large amount of S and only a tiny amount of L and M glycoprotein and other proteins and lipids.
+The filamentous particles of HBsAg in the serum contain a large amount of S and only a tiny amount of L and M glycoprotein and other proteins and lipids.
 The glycoprotein L is essential for virion assembly and formation of filamentous particles, and retention of the structures in the cell.

 Genomic arrangements